boulund/lunchplans/README.md

 ### Restaurant module
 To create a restaurant module, copy one of the previous modules in `restaurants` and modify it so it acts like the other restaurant modules.
 When you are done, add it to the import list in `restaurants/__init__.py`.
-The module will then be imported automatically in the the main `lunchplans.py` program.
+The module will then be imported automatically in the main `lunchplans.py` program.

 #### Restaurant API
 All restaurant modules must conform to the same API.
 Each restaruant is